 If you Cannot Distract Yourself, Get Help

 If you have tried everything that you can think of to distract yourself from amphetamine cravings, and it’s still not working, it is time to get help.
 There are a number of resources available, including 12-step programs, rehab facilities, and counseling.
 Do not allow yourself to fall back into the cycle of addiction.
 Take whatever steps are necessary to continue on the road to recovery and a drug free life.
-For more information on these programs, call 800-768-8728.
+For more information on these programs, call 800-768-8728(Who Answers?).
 We can help you find the facility you need.